charliepark/fat_fingers/README.md

 ### How to use it, in one line:

-This would be in, say, a Rails app, where you've just passed in a new User:
+This would be in, say, a Rails app, where you've just passed in a new User, who has an email address:

     @user.email = params[:user][:email].clean_up_typoed_email